Azure/cyclecloud-symphony/README.md

 This sample requires the following:

   1. A license to use IBM Spectrum Symphony from [IBM Spectrum Analytics](https://www.ibm.com/us-en/marketplace/analytics-workload-management).

-  2. The IBM Spectrum Symphony installation binaries.
+If you don't already have a license you can "Start a Free Trial" to get one.

+  1. CycleCloud must be installed and running.

      a.
-Download the binaries from [IBM](https://www.ibm.com/us-en/marketplace/analytics-workload-management) and place them in the `./blobs/` directory.
+If this is not the case, see the [CycleCloud QuickStart Guide](https://docs.microsoft.com/en-us/azure/cyclecloud/quickstart-install-cyclecloud) for assistance.

+  1. The [CycleCloud CLI](https://docs.microsoft.com/en-us/azure/cyclecloud/install-cyclecloud-cli) must be installed and configured for use.
+You can configure CycleCloud CLI for the first time with
+      ```bash
+      cyclecloud initialize
+      ```

+  1. You must have access to log in to CycleCloud.

+  1. You must have access to upload data and launch instances in your chosen Cloud Provider account.

+  1. You must have access to a configured CycleCloud "Locker" for Project Storage (Cluster-Init and Chef).

+  1. Optional: To use the `cyclecloud project upload <locker>` command, you must have a Pogo configuration file set up with write-access to your locker.

+     a.
+The "Upload the Project" section of [this tutorial](https://docs.microsoft.com/en-us/azure/cyclecloud/tutorials/deploy-custom-application#upload-the-project) provides steps to edit your Pogo configuration file

      b.
-If the version is not 8.5.0 (the project default), then update the version number in the Files list in `./project.ini` and in the cluster template: `./templates/symphony.txt`

-  3. CycleCloud must be installed and running.

-     a.
-If this is not the case, see the CycleCloud QuickStart Guide for assistance.

-  4. The CycleCloud CLI must be installed and configured for use.

-  5. You must have access to log in to CycleCloud.

-  6. You must have access to upload data and launch instances in your chosen Cloud Provider account.

-  7. You must have access to a configured CycleCloud "Locker" for Project Storage (Cluster-Init and Chef).

-  8. Optional: To use the `cyclecloud project upload <locker>` command, you must have a Pogo configuration file set up with write-access to your locker.

-     a.
 You may use your preferred tool to interact with your storage "Locker" instead.